 If you are a man reading this, please let me know your thoughts. :)

-DHC Lip Cream now comes in tinted forms.
-Actually, it’s not that new.
+DHC Lip Cream comes in tinted forms too.
 I first noticed the colored lip cream in 2018 when I was holidaying in Okinawa.
 There, tinted or normal lip cream were priced the same.
 I still remember how mildly-disgusted I was when I came back to Singapore and saw the colored ones being sold at a steep premium.

-During this latest Osaka visit in 2019, tinted ones were also priced at a higher price, but not by much.
+During my Osaka visit in 2019, tinted ones were also priced at a higher price, but not by much.
 And I bought two – in red and orange – at ¥500 from Don Quijote.
-I can accept a 25% premium in exchange for colors. :)

 Sheer & Barely Noticeable Color